 - Column displays the products in a single column.
 This option allows you to use variable products – all the variations will be displayed in a select field

-- Select lets you add your child products as a dropdown field.
+- Select lets you add your child’s products as a dropdown field.

-With checkboxes and radio layouts, you can specify the number of columns to display your child products in.
-With select, you can enter some placeholder text to act as an instruction within the select field itself.
+With checkboxes and radio layouts, you can specify the number of columns for displaying your child’s products.
+With Select, you can enter some placeholder text to act as an instruction within the Select field itself.

 You have three options for specifying quantities:

-- Independent: when you specify a product add-on field’s quantity as independent, the customer will be able to purchase as many of the child product as they wish, regardless of how many of the parent product they’ve chosen
+- Independent: when you specify a product add-on field’s quantity as independent, the customer will be able to purchase as many of the child products as they wish, regardless of how many of the parent products they’ve chosen.

-- One-only: when you specify the quantity as one-only, then only one child product can be added to the cart, regardless of how many of the parent product has been added
+- One-only: when you specify the quantity as one-only, then only one child product can be added to the cart, regardless of how many of the parent products have been added.

 Minimum and Maximum child products